 My goal was to bring informative content to artists that are in all stages of their artistic journeys in a way that was tangible and interesting.
 Since then, I have participated in showcases as one of a few colored pencil artists, won awards for my work in the medium and appeared multiple times as a guest host and featured artist on the Sharpened Artist Colored Pencil Podcast.

 In my artwork, I am attracted to the beauty in details.
 I love the process of studying my subject matter and discovering an element that is often overlooked.
 The relationship between nature and humankind found in mythology and symbolism is a lifelong fascination of mine and is a theme that I am exploring within my body of work.
 Using vibrant color applications and a focus on detail, I create work that walks the line between illustration and realism.
 Whether it’s through the medium of colored pencil or various mixed mediums, I relish the process of rendering details and the essence of why symbolic relationships exist.

 For as long as I can remember, I’ve always prioritized having a dedicated room to do my artwork.
 It’s important to me to have space where I can focus on being creative, decorate the walls and shelves with things that inspire me, and close the door if I don’t want to clean up whatever project I’m in the middle of.

-My current space is also my work-from-home space from my job as a full-time graphic designer.
 I have two desks in the space with two separate functions.
-One is my “business center” where all of the administration for my art business is handled and the other where I work on drawings and film for YouTube videos.
+One is my “business center” where all of the administration for my art business is handled and the other where I work on drawings and film for social media and YouTube videos.

 The walls are filled with work from some of my favorite artists that inspire me and of course, all with a matching color theme.
 The rest of the space is still a bit of a work in progress, but I love that this room has big windows that provide a lot of natural light.
 I spend most of my day in this room, so I really wanted to make sure it felt like a happy place for me to spend time and create.